iterative/dvc.org/content/docs/command-reference/exp/branch.md

 Creates a new [Git branch] containing the target `experiment` from the experiment's baseline (`HEAD` at the time the experiment was run).

-This turns the experiment into one or more [regular commits] (one per checkpoint in the case of [checkpoint experiments]).

 If you don't provide a `branch` name, the default one will be based on the name of the `experiment`.